 static let name = "orderTea"

-static let description = "Orders tea for the party.
-Has financial consequences."
+static let description = "Orders tea for a tea party.
+Has financial side effects."

 let teaName: String